X-Lars/ControlsXL/README.md

 ![Alt text](/Images/NumericTextBox-Horizontal-List.jpg)

 Creates a `NumericTextbox` bound to a list, use the `ValueProvider` property for binding, the `Index` property will contain the selected list index.
+Incrementing and decrementing will cycle through the list values.
 ```
-// List property to bind the NumericTextbox
+// Example property to bind
 public List<string> Values
 {
   get